pancakeswap/pancake-v2-subgraph/README.md

 ### Querying Aggregated PancakeSwap Data

-This query fetches aggredated data from all uniswap pairs and tokens, to give a view into how much activity is happening within the whole protocol.
+This query fetches aggregated data from all Pancakeswap pairs and tokens, to capture activity throughout the entire protocol.

 ```graphql
 {